Louis Costantini /

 As companies increasingly rely on digital platforms for operations, marketing and customer engagement, they inadvertently generate vast amounts of data.
 The misuse of this sensitive information not only risks compromising customer trust but also opens the door to potential legal and financial repercussions.
 For businesses, the challenge lies in harnessing the power of digital exhaust for strategic advantage and safeguarding against its pitfalls.
 Let's dive into the concept of digital exhaust, its implications, and how to manage it effectively.

 Cybersecurity remains top of mind for businesses as our world becomes more digitized.
-A recent report from IBM discovered that on average globally, the cost of a data breach was $4.45 million in 2023.
+A recent report from IBM discovered that on average globally, the cost of a data breach was $4.4 million.
 Cyber-attacks continue to rise, so we sat down with Tony Roessler, Managed Network Services National Manager at Sharp, to share insights on common attacks and best practices that you can take to best protect yourself and your business from a potential breach.

 Louis Costantini /